great-expectations/great_expectations/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_pandas.md

 ---
-title: How to connect to one or more files using Spark
+title: How to connect to one or more files using Pandas
 tag: [how-to, connect to data]
 description: A brief how-to guide covering ...
-keywords: [Great Expectations, Spark, Filesystem]
+keywords: [Great Expectations, Pandas, Filesystem]
 ---

 <!-- Import statements start here. -->